Simulating indefinite causal order with Rindler observers

-When the photon passes through the laboratories, unitary transformation $U_{A}(\tau^{*})$ or $U_{B}(\tau^{*})$ is applied on it, depending on the laboratory.
-After the passage of the photon through both laboratories, at some instant $t$ such that $t>t_{2}$ (where $t_{2}$ is the $C$'s time coordinate of the intersection of the photon's worldline with the more curved Rindler worldline) the state of the whole system is given by
+{By the time the photon went through the laboratories, unitary transformations, $U_{A}(\tau^{*})$ and $U_{B}(\tau^{*})$, have been applied on it.} At some instant $t>t_{2}$ (where $t_{2}$ is the time coordinate of the intersection of the photon's worldline with the more curved Rindler worldline) the state of the whole system is given by

-where the differences $t-t_1$ and $t-t_2$ are the time intervals during which respective Rindler laboratories are at rest relative to $C$.
-Finally, we need to disentangle the state of the photon from the internal state of Rindler laboratories.
-To this end, at some fixed moment $t_m$ of the $C$'s global time, a projective measurement (postselection of the internal state of the Rindler laboratories) is performed in the superposition basis $\{\ket{m_{i}}, \ket{m_{i}^{\perp}}\vert i=1,2\}$, separately for each laboratory.
+where $t-t_1$ and $t-t_2$ are the time intervals during which the respective Rindler laboratories were at rest.

+Finally, we need to disentangle the state of the photon from the state of the {Rindler observers}.
+To this end, at some moment $t_m$, a projective measurement (postselection {on} the internal state of the Rindlers) is performed in the superposition basis $\{\ket{m_{i}}, \ket{m_{i}^{\perp}}\vert\;\; i=1,2\}$, separately for each laboratory.
 The basis states are given by